-The City of Yakima is working on a project to remove Nelson Dam to improve fish passage and water reliability.
+The City of Yakima is working on a project to replace Nelson Dam to improve fish passage and water reliability.

 Nelson Dam, on the Naches tributary of the Yakima River, was built in the 1920s to divert irrigation water for Yakima and the Naches-Cowiche Irrigation Co.
 The original design did not allow any fish passage.